ProjectTorreyPines/FUSE.jl/docs/src/develop.md

 end
 ```
 The function `ReBCO_Jcrit` is the critical current density function for this material.

-2. Add the name of the newly added material to the list called all_materials within `FusionMaterials/src/materials_utils.jl`.

 You can then access the parameters of your material by calling the function you've created.
 For example, access the material's density anywhere in FUSE by calling: